obrienciaran/duckdb/README.md

 This is my personal repository for keeping code and instructions related to DuckDB and working with the modern data stack.

-Here I am examining high speed data processing using in particular DuckDB, Rust, and PyPolars.
+Here I am examining high speed data processing using in particular DuckDB and PyPolars.

 ---
 # What is the purpose of this repository? 🤔